 - Technicians with advanced EMS experience

-All team members have undergone extensive, advanced training, enabling them to respond to any emergency quickly.23-Hour Observation
+All team members have undergone extensive, advanced training, enabling them to respond to any emergency quickly.

 - Be sure to ask any questions before you leave.
 Every patient should leave the ER with a clear care plan.

-- Please keep discharge paperwork, instructions and medications if applicable.
+- Please retain discharge paperwork, instructions, and medications if applicable.
 This information is vital to your ongoing care once you leave the ER.

-- Contact your primary care provider after visiting the ER and follow up with a specialist, if appropriate for your condition (for example, an orthopedic doctor for broken bones).
+- Contact your primary care provider after visiting the emergency room.
 This helps with your overall care plan.
-If you have any tests taken but don't receive the results, your doctor can review those results with you.
+Additionally, if tests were performed and the results not received, your doctor can review those results with you.
 If you don’t have a primary care doctor, we can help you find one.
 Use the resources listed below or ask your emergency room physician.